fcanas/OHMKit/README.md

 [![Build Status](https://travis-ci.org/fcanas/OHMKit.png?branch=master)](https://travis-ci.org/fcanas/OHMKit)

 Map `user_name` from your web service to `userName` in your Objective-C models.
-Or hydrate a whole hierarchical JSON response into a tree of objects with a single line of code.
+Or hydrate a whole hierarchical JSON response, including arrays of objects, into a tree of objects with a single line of code.

 ## Why?